Can a former president be subject to an impeachment trial? The Constitution is murky.

 They also point to Chief Justice John G. Roberts Jr.’s absence as the presiding officer at the trial as supporting evidence that the impeachment is inappropriate.
 Roberts oversaw Trump’s first impeachment, but has declined to comment on why he is not presiding over the coming trial.

-Democrats and others say that has nothing to do with the bigger question of whether Trump must be held accountable for fomenting the violent Jan.
+Democrats and others say that has nothing to do with the bigger question of whether Trump must be held accountable for fomenting the Jan.
 6 attack on the Capitol that resulted in the deaths of one police officer and four rioters.

 The relevant section of the Constitution states that the “President, Vice President and all civil Officers of the United States, shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors.”
 Separately, it says, “Judgment in Cases of Impeachment shall not extend further than to removal from Office, and disqualification to hold and enjoy any Office of honor, Trust or Profit under the United States.”